Defining Luxury: The search for a new meaning

 The year for Slow Living

-In this 2020 Slow Luxury Living magazine, Helen explains why the year was an important one in slowing down and appreciating where we are.
+Slow Luxury Living in Mallorca, Helen explains why there is a growing interest slowing down and appreciating where we are at present.

 Global media has also fuelled the growth in the desire for luxury consumerism, via television, glossy magazines and, more recently, the Internet.
 In addition, cheap travel to far-flung destinations has whetted the appetite for greater sophistication and diversity in our lives.
 By believing in the possibility of ‘having it all’ – and the perpetual promotion of this value by the media – a new social aspiration is being created, particularly in the younger generations.